 Documents Required for GST Registration

-GST registration is set to begin in India from 1st July, 2017.
-All persons classified as taxable person under GST are required to obtain GST registration and begin filing GST monthly returns from the month of September, 2017.
+All persons classified as taxable person under GST are required to obtain GST registration and begin filing GST monthly returns from the month of September 2017.
 In this article, we look at the list of documents required for GST registration in India.

 Who Should Obtain GST Registration?

-Any persons or entity providing taxable supply of goods or services to persons in India with an annual aggregate turnover of more than Rs.20 lakhs is required to obtain GST registration.
-In some special category states like Assam, Nagaland, Manipur and other, the aggregate turnover criteria has been reduced to Rs.10 lakhs.
-Other than the aggregate turnover criteria, a person could be required to obtain GST registration, if they undertake inter-state supply of goods or services or have an existing VAT or service tax or central excise registration.
+Any persons or entity providing a taxable supply of goods or services to persons in India with an annual aggregate turnover of more than Rs.20 lakh must obtain GST registration.
+In some special category states like Assam, Nagaland, Manipur and North-Eastern state, the aggregate turnover criteria reduced to Rs.10 lakh.
+Other than the aggregate turnover criteria, a person may obtain GST registration, if they undertake inter-state supply of goods or services or an existing VAT or service tax or central excise registration.

 GST Registration – Documents Required for Regular Taxpayers